 Cross Country Skiing Near Flint

-This park is a popular destination for skating and traditional cross-country skiing.
-It offers 14.8 miles of traditional cross-country trails and 9 miles of skate-skiing trails.
+This Brighton park is a popular destination for skating and traditional cross-country skiing.
+It offers 13.5 miles of groomed natural trails.
+Trails are groomed for classic and skate skiing depending on conditions.

-All the trails are groomed every day and Buck’s Run, a 1.5 loop, is given fresh snow with snow guns daily.
+Buck’s Run, a 1.5-mile loop, is given fresh snow with snow guns daily.
 It has lights and is often open even when other trails are not.

 When it comes to winter fun, this park is a one-stop destination.
 Family fun is offered with tobogganing, snowmobiling, and sledding, as well as cross-country skiing.